plenigo/plenigo.github.io/pages/sdks/php/includes/purchase.md

     'amount' => 4 // optional, defaults to 1
   ],
 ];
-$userCountry = 'DE'; // required.
+$customerCountry = 'DE'; // required.
 Sets country of user to calculate taxes.
 If user has an address in plenigo, this address is used
 $paymentMethod = 'INVOICE'; // optional, defaults to 'PREFERRED'
 $useMerchantCustomerId = true; // optional, defaults to false
 $ipAddress = '1.1.1.1'; // optional, defaults to $_SERVER['HTTP_CLIENT_IP'] ?? $_SERVER['HTTP_X_FORWARDED_FOR'] ?? $_SERVER['REMOTE_ADDR']